iliassioutis/iliassioutis.github.io/project-delivery/index.md

 - **Waterfall / stage-gate**
   How I use sequential delivery when constraints, fixed dependencies, or external approvals make staged execution the safer option:
   - Break work into phases with explicit entry/exit criteria and sign-offs (e.g., requirements complete, design approved, test evidence prepared, operational readiness confirmed).
-  - Control scope and change through formal impact assessment (schedule/cost/risk), approvals, and re-baselining when required.
+  - Control scope and change through a formal impact assessment (timeline/milestones, effort/budget, dependencies, and quality/security/compliance risk), require documented approval before committing, and update the baseline plan (scope + dates) when changes are accepted.
   - Manage dependencies and vendor integration with detailed plans, interface specifications, integration runbooks, and coordinated test windows.
   - Use stage reviews as governance points: quality checks, security/privacy readiness, operational readiness, and formal go/no-go decisions.
   - Emphasize documentation and traceability to support auditability and repeatability in integration-heavy or regulated contexts.